pkiraly/europeana-qa-cassandra/README.md

 # Cassandra part of Metadata Quality Assurance Framework

 [Apache Cassandra](http://cassandra.apache.org/) is a NoSQL database fits for big data, and works nicely with Hadoop and Spark.
+In this project we tested the functionalities with version 2.2.5 of the standard Apache version.
+For installation in Ubuntu I recommend [this installation guide](https://www.digitalocean.com/community/tutorials/how-to-install-cassandra-and-run-a-single-node-cluster-on-ubuntu-14-04).

 ## To create database in Cassandra